Leadwerks/scpcb/README.md

 - ddraw.dll
 - wined3d.dll

-## NVPatch (Recommended)
+There is another problem, though.
 Laptop computers often use "switchable graphics", with an integrated graphics chip built into the CPU for simple 2D drawing, and a discrete GPU for games.
 The problem is that by default, any OpenGL application will use the integrated graphics chip.
 There's a way to do this with programs written in C, but Blitz has its own compiler and does not support this feature.

 **NVPatch** will patch the executable to add information that tells Windows that the game should be run with a discrete GPU, if one is available.
 This works for both Nvidia and AMD GPUs.